February 27 – March 1 , 2014

 RACING PROTOCOLS FOR THURSDAY IROC TEAM EVENT:

-2. The cars will keep their cars with them.
+- The teams will keep their cars with them.
 When two teams meet, one team will supply Blue,White & Green cars and the other team will supply Orange,Yellow & Red cars.
 These will be the six cars the two teams will compete with.

 RACING PROTOCOLS FOR THE FRIDAY INDIVIDUAL EVENT:

 - Seeding will be determined by a time trial.
 Then 10 lap elimination mains per lane starting with the Y Main.
 The A Main will be a 15 lap race per lane to determine the Individual Champion.